Tuesday, December 16, 2025

 Weather was suitable at the time the plane landed and the cause of the crash was being investigated, he said.

-The Air Accident Investigation Authority classified the case as an accident, with the investigation to look into multiple factors, including the flight’s system, operation and maintenance.
+The Air Accident Investigation Authority classified the case as an accident, with the investigation looking into multiple factors, including the flight’s system, operation and maintenance.
+The cockpit voice recorder and the flight data recorder were being sought.

-Emirates said the Boeing 747 freighter flying as EK9788 was wet leased and operated by ACT Airlines.
+Emirates said the Boeing 747 freighter was wet leased and operated by ACT Airlines.
 In wet leases, the company supplying the plane also provides the crew, maintenance and insurance.
 Emirates said there was no cargo on board.
+The aircraft was 32 years old, according to Flightradar24.

 Emirates, owned by a sovereign wealth fund in the city-state, noted in its most-recent annual report that it had added two wet-leased Boeing 747s “to serve surging customer demand.”
 Emirates has some 260 aircraft in its fleet, the majority either Boeing 777s or double-decker Airbus A380s.